What are strategic life planning frameworks?

 Build the vision by writing a “typical day” narrative for 5 years from now.
 Don’t describe achievements.
 Describe Tuesday.
 Where are you, who is there, what does the morning look like, what kind of work fills the afternoon?

-Test whether your mission statement works: read a recent decision you struggled with, then check whether your mission gives you a clear answer.
-If it doesn’t, the mission needs to be more specific.
-Here is a sample that passes the test:
+Test whether your mission works: read a recent decision you struggled with, then check whether the mission gives you a clear answer.
+If it doesn’t, make it more specific.
+Here is a sample that passes:

 Sample personal mission statement: “I build financial security through meaningful work while being physically present for my family during weekday evenings and weekends.
 I prioritize learning one new skill per quarter and maintain health through daily movement.”

-That statement tells you to decline the 70-hour-per-week consulting gig, to say yes to the remote role with flexible hours, and to block gym time before it gets swallowed by meetings.
+That statement tells you to decline the 70-hour consulting gig, to say yes to the flexible remote role, and to block gym time before meetings swallow it.

 A personal mission statement works when it is specific enough to tell you what to say no to, not when it is broad enough to agree with everything.
 Once you have a clear mission and a vivid vision, the next step is to map the life domains that your strategic planning for personal development needs to cover.